-Views: 93 | Enquiries: 0After a business life during which I delivered a series of talks to Rotary Clubs in between travelling across the world to establish my chemical company, I retired in 1995 to a life of golf, voluntary work and writing.
-My first novel was published in 2015, and I was invited to read from another of my works, a short memoir, at the West Cork Literary Festival in 2017.
+Views: 175 | Enquiries: 0After a business life during which I delivered a series of talks to Rotary Clubs while travelling across the world to establish my chemical company, I retired in 1995 to a life of golf, voluntary work and writing.
+My first novel was published in 2015.
+I was invited to read from a short memoir at the West Cork Literary Festival in 2017.
 Then followed my grand project: 'Charles and Charlie', Book I of The Stoker Trilogy, was published in 2020; Book II, 'The Tally Man', in 2022; and Book III, 'Acceptance', was released in 2024.
-Several of my poems have been published in various magazines and anthologies; and also online by The Society of Classical Poets.
-Recently, I completed my memoirs, which are soon to be published, and I am currently working on a project which, with musical interludes to illustrate, tells the story of Beethoven's life in terms of what he did for classical music.
-When completed this will provide three separate presentations.
+Several of my poems have been published in various magazines and anthologies, and also online by The Society of Classical Poets.
+Recently, I completed my memoirs, and my current project is a series of three talks, with music, telling the story of Beethoven's life in terms of his development of classical music and the introduction of romanticism.
+The series consists of three talks, each of which will be a complete presentation of one to two hours.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: